FoldingAtHome/covid-moonshot/repurposing-screen/README.md

 See the following files:

-* `broad-repurposing-docked-overlap/` - directory containing each docked repurposing compound with its highly-overlapping fragments, sorted by the fraction of the fragment space spanned (best to worst)
+* `broad-repurposing-library-20200324-docked-overlap/` - directory containing each docked repurposing compound with its highly-overlapping fragments, sorted by the fraction of the fragment space spanned (best to worst)
-* `broad-repurposing-docked-overlap.csv` - docked compounds, sorted from best to worst fragment overlap
+* `broad-repurposing-library-20200324-docked-overlap.csv` - docked compounds, sorted from best to worst fragment overlap
-* `broad-repurposing-docked-overlap.sdf` - docked structures with annotations as SD tags, sorted from best to worst overlap score
+* `broad-repurposing-library-20200324-docked-overlap.sdf` - docked structures with annotations as SD tags, sorted from best to worst overlap score
-* `broad-repurposing-docked-overlap.pdb` - docked structures, sorted from best to worst overlap score
+* `broad-repurposing-library-20200324-docked-overlap.pdb` - docked structures, sorted from best to worst overlap score
-* `broad-repurposing-docked-overlap.mol2` - docked structures, sorted from best to worst overlap score
+* `broad-repurposing-library-20200324-docked-overlap.mol2` - docked structures, sorted from best to worst overlap score

 ### Drugbank 5.1.5 (2020-01-03)